 For the year ended December 31, 2022, the Company concluded that the carrying value of the Infotech CGU was \$8,345 higher than the recoverable amount.
-The Company recognized a goodwill impairment loss of \$6,874 in the consolidated statement of loss and comprehensive loss.
+The Company recognized an impairment loss of \$6,874 in the consolidated statement of loss and comprehensive loss.
 After fully impairing the CGU's goodwill, the excess carrying amount above the recoverable was allocated pro-rata on the basis of the carrying amount of each asset in the unit.
-In addition, The Company recognized an intangible impairment loss of \$1,471 in consolidated statement of loss and comprehensive loss.
+As a result, The Company recognized an addition impairment loss of \$1,471 in the consolidated statement of loss and comprehensive loss.